North Shore Restorative & Implant Dentistry

 #6: Cinnamon is antibacterial, antifungal and antiseptic – which makes it an effective cleanser for every oral health care need, such as relief for a sore throat!
 Cinnamon oil also contains one of the greatest antimicrobial properties that protect against bacteria accountable for tooth decay.

-If you have any questions or concerns about your oral health, give us a call at Roslyn Office Phone Number (516) 484-6394 today!
+If you have any questions or concerns about your oral health, give us a call at North Shore Restorative & Implant Dentistry Phone Number (516) 484-6394 today!